adriancorrendo/metrica/paper.md

 - `mlr3` [@mlr3_paper] provides a compelling interface for building machine learning models, which includes the models' evaluation as one of the steps.
 The number of performance metrics is similar for classification, but in the case of continuous variables (regression models), `metrica` offers way more variety of metrics and visualization.

 - `Metrics` [@Metrics_manual] presents a good number of metrics for binary classification, and for regression.
-However, if offers less variety of metrics, it does not provide a function comparable to `metrica::metrics_summary()`, no plotting functions, it only works under the vectorized form (data.frame$variable), for classification it does not work for multi-class cases, and it does not work if the values of the predicted and observed vectors are not numeric (binary, 0-1).
+However, it offers less variety of metrics, it does not provide a function comparable to `metrica::metrics_summary()`, no plotting functions, it only works under the vectorized form (data.frame$variable), for classification it does not work for multi-class cases, and it does not work if the values of the predicted and observed vectors are not numeric (binary, 0-1).

 - `hydroGOF` [@hydroGOF_manual] offers a good collection of metrics, however, some of them very specific for hydrology problems.
-In terms of plots, it only provides a few  visualization functions and using base R plots.
+In terms of plots, it only provides a few  visualization functions using base R plots.
 It does not offer options for classification.

 - `cvms` [@cvms_package] is a good option for evaluation cross-validated models.
 However, it offers less variety of metrics and it does not present plotting functions for regression.
 It offers great flexibility to create confusion matrices.

-- `scoringutils` [@scoringutils_package] offers a wide variety of scoring rules but focused in probabilistic forecast but not in point-forecast models.
+- `scoringutils` [@scoringutils_package] offers a wide variety of scoring rules but focused on probabilistic forecast but not on point-forecast models.

 - `performance` [@performance_paper] offers a compelling toolbox for the evaluation of statistical models but it only works with the models' objects (because it works with their likelihood).
 Therefore, it does not support the evaluation point-forecast with simply predicted and observed values.